 Everything you need to know about insurance basics, like coverage types, limits, cost and more.

-How to DIY a Small Home Gym
+How to Set Up Your Own Home Gym

 But it’s not always easy finding the time — or the right place — to work out.
 That’s where the home gym comes in!

-Here’s everything you need to know to create a small home gym — no matter how big or small your space is.
+Here’s everything you need to know to create a home gym — no matter how big or small your space is.

 When selecting the best equipment for working out in small spaces, your best bet is to stick to basic fitness gear that can fit into any small home gym.
 Here’s a list of ideas to get you started: